 Policy re: Integration of requirements to completion of programs and earning Certificate of Completion and Digital Credential

-March 24, 2022
+March 24, 2022 – updated on July 12

 Messaging for Learners on all HLLN public/learner interfaces

 As of May 1, 2022, the criteria to achieve the Certificate of Completion AND the Digital Credential will be the same.
 Therefore, all students must complete all sections of the program, and any assessments, tests, and projects as may be assigned by the program instructor AND attend all sessions in the program.
 All requirements must be completed by the program end date.
 No exceptions.